jimick/tihana-tamindzic/en/faq/index.md

 ---
 layout: default
-title: "What is Coaching?"
+title: What is Coaching?
 path: faq
 lang: en
-class: page-collapsable
+class: "page-collapsable"
-published: true
 ---

 ## 1.) Što je *coaching*?